Hip Dysplasia in Dogs – Warning Signs and Coping Strategies

-Note - If your dog struggles with pain and mobility orthopedic dog beds can really help.
+Note - If your dog (or dogs) struggles with pain and mobility orthopedic dog beds can really help.

 What is Canine Hip Dysplasia?

-Canine hip dysplasia is not something a dog is born with but a condition caused by rapid growth.
+Hip dysplasia in dogs is not something a pet dog is born with but a condition caused by rapid growth.

 From diet and supplements to exercise programs and surgical procedures, depending on how the condition has impacted your puppy will help you decide, with your vet’s help and advice, the best course of action going forward.

-Early signs of hip dysplasia can be seen in puppies as young as two months old, but you’ll likely spot common symptoms when your pup reaches two years old.
+Early signs of hip dysplasia in dogs can be seen in puppies as young as two months old, but you’ll likely spot common symptoms when your pup reaches two years old.